techidaily/site-facebook-videos/source/_posts/updated-amplify-your-message-facebook-engagement-secrets-for-2024.md

 There's also the fact that photos of animals can be used to promote your brand in subtle ways.
 For example, if you have an animal-related product or business (cat food company), then including cats in your photos will attract cat lovers who might not otherwise follow you on social media.

 Check out one of the amazing Subaru of America, Inc. commercials featuring one of Golden Meadows puppies, Amber, learning how to parallel park!

-## Facebook content that goes viral is either fun or inspiring

-The best way to get likes, comments, and shares on your Facebook page is by posting high-quality content that people will want to share with their friends.
-The reason why a post goes viral on Facebook is that it’s either informative or entertaining.

-* For inspiration: Post something that motivates the reader and makes them feel good about themselves or their life situation.
-You can do this in many ways such as sharing quotes from famous people, funny videos or photos, etc.
-* For fun: Post things that make the readers laugh like funny photos, memes or cartoons/drawings of characters from popular movies/cartoon series like Pokemon Go!
-Which has become a global phenomenon!

-**BONUS:** Wondershare Filmora can help you to create stunning videos that can go viral.

-With [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/), anyone can create stunning videos that are sure to capture the attention of the online world.
-With an intuitive interface and a wide range of features, Filmora makes it easy to add professional-looking effects and transitions.
-Best of all, there's no need to be a video editing expert - Filmora's drag-and-drop interface makes it easy to get started, even if you've never edited a video before.
-So, if you're looking to create something special, start your journey with Wondershare Filmora.
-Who knows - your next video could be the next big hit on the internet.

 <!-- affiliate ads begin -->
 <span id="1982457">